Disasters and emergencies can strike anytime and in many forms. Help minimise the impact of a disaster by undertaking these four key steps:

 directly addresses urgent community need.
 Please visit GIVIT website or

 email email@example.com to

 For individuals wanting to donate money, items or services, and to see what is urgently

 needed in the disaster affected communities, please visit GIVIT website.
 All money donated will be used to purchase items locally.

 For translated fact sheets, Australian Sign Language (Auslan) videos and ethnic radio stations, see translated materials.

 Local Disaster Management Plan

 Council has a responsibility to plan and prepare for disasters, to coordinate the immediate response to an event and to help the community get back on its feet after an event has occurred.
 View Council's Local Disaster Management Plan.
-The local disaster management plan is currently under review and it is anticipated that a revised plan will be authorised and released by 30 June 2017.
+This version of the local disaster management plan has recently been reviewed and updated and was approved by Council on Tuesday, 12 September 2017.